eyabriki/MRI-classification/README.md

 DELETE /MRI/<string:id>: Deletes an MRI image by its ID (protected endpoint)

-The following endpoints for users dataset management are available:
+<u>The following endpoints for users dataset management are available:<u>

 POST /users: Adds a new user to the users dataframe. (protected endpoint)